Hepatitis B and C - HE4182

 Hepatitis B and C are diseases caused by the hepatitis B and C viruses.

 Hepatitis B and C stop the liver from working properly.
-Both Hepatitis B and C begin as acute infections (short-term illness that occurs soon after exposure to the virus), but in some people, the virus remains in the body, resulting in chronic disease (long-term illness) and longterm liver problems.
-Some people with chronic disease develop liver cancer, others might need a liver transplant.
+Both hepatitis B and C begin as acute infections (short-term illness that occurs soon after exposure to the virus), but in some people, the virus remains in the body, resulting in chronic disease (long-term illness) and long-term liver problems.
+Some people with chronic disease develop liver cancer, while others might need a liver transplant.

 In New Zealand, about 100,000 people are living with hepatitis B and about 50,000 are living with hepatitis C.

-How do you get hepititis B or C?
+How do you get hepatitis B or C?

 You can get hepatitis B or C by coming into contact with the blood or body fluids of someone who has hepatitis B or C.